ahsan589/News-Reader-app/README.md

 # 🗞️ News Reader App

-An Android app built with Jetpack Compose that fetches and displays real-time news using the free Inshorts API — no API key required.
+An Android app built with Jetpack Compose that fetches and display news using JSONPlaceholder API.

 ## ✨ Features